Turfjs/turf/docs/CONTRIBUTING.md

+# Contributing to Turf

 ## Getting Started

 One of the most important things you can do is report bugs.
-Please reference [how to report a bug](http://polite.technology/reportabug.html) and when opening an [issue](https://github.com/Turfjs/turf/issues), follow the template.
+Please reference [how to report a bug](https://macwright.com/sites/polite.technology/reportabug) and when opening an [issue](https://github.com/Turfjs/turf/issues), follow the template.

-To propose an enhancement for Turf, open an [issue](https://github.com/Turfjs/turf/issues), or start a [discussion](https://github.com/Turfjs/turf/discussions).
+To propose an enhancement for Turf, it's usually best to [start a discussion](https://github.com/Turfjs/turf/discussions) to work through the requirements.
+Unless you know exactly what you need!
+In which case [open an issue](https://github.com/Turfjs/turf/issues) to request it.

 To make a code contribution, follow the steps for [how to contribute](#how-to-contribute).

 ## Architecture

 - GeoJSON is the lingua franca of Turf.
 It should be used as the data structure for anything that can be represented as geography.
 - Most work happens in sub modules.
 These are found in the `packages` directory prefixed with "turf-".
-- Turf modules are small, containing a single exported function.
-This function is exported from a top-level index file.
+- Turf modules are small, generally containing a single exported function.
 - Many turf modules depend on other smaller Turf modules.

 ## How to contribute

-If you don't have write access to the Turf repository (most will not), you will need to follow the [Github guidelines](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) and fork the [Turf repo](https://github.com/Turfjs/turf) to your own account, create a feature branch, and open a Pull Request back to the main Turf repo.

-If you do have write access to the Turf repo (core contributor), you can [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it locally.
-This is required for doing a [release](#release).
-You can also push feature branches directly to the Turf repo and open PR's against them.
-Consider prefixing your feature branch names with your initials (for example `tw/my-feature`).
+The best way for a new contributor to help with Turf is to find an open issue, fix it, and then share that back to the project via a pull request (PR).
+A maintainer will review your PR and get it merged with the rest of the code.

+Here is a great article on how to fork a repo, and start contributing to Turf.

 If you'd like to become a core contributor, just start making contributions, and inquire.